 - Check if your documents or other evidence, as well as copies for the Court and the other party are with you and are in order.

-- It is important to remember that a Family Division Master's recommendation is not a court order.
-A court order must be prepared restating the Family Division Master's recommendation and signed by a judge to be enforceable.
+- It is important to remember that a Family Magistrate's recommendation is not a court order.
+A court order must be prepared restating the Family Magistrate's recommendation and signed by a judge to be enforceable.

 If you have questions about processing the forms or are unsure about whether it is wise to handle your case without a lawyer: